bufbuild-ru/docs/docs/reference/protovalidate/rules/repeated_rules/index.md

 `items` details the rules to be applied to each item in the field.
 Even for repeated message fields, validation is executed against each item unless skip is explicitly specified.

+Note that repeated items are always considered populated.
+The `required` rule does not apply.

 ::: info repeated.items example

 ```proto